Diploma in Engineering: India

 In India, the diploma in engineering is a 3-year course awarded in a specific branch of engineering e.g. chemical engineering, Mechanical Engineering, civil engineering, electrical engineering, and computer science engineering etc..
 It is usually offered in polytechnic institutes recognized by the respective State Boards of Technical Education as well as Private Universities and recognized by the State Departments/Directorates of Technical Educations and All India Council for Technical Education.

 Diploma holders are often called junior engineers in India.
 They can sit for the examination of Associate Member of the Institution of Engineers (AMIE) membership and become member of the Indian Institution of Industrial Engineering (IIIE).
 Diploma holders can enroll for advanced diploma programs in concentrated job sectors within their area of study.
-Diploma holders are also eligible for lateral entry to the third semester engineering courses i.e. direct entry to second year.
-Diploma holders are eligible for part-time entry to Bachelor of Engineering/Bachelor of Technology courses in various technical universities.
+Diploma holders are eligible for lateral entry to the third semester in Bachelor of Engineering/Bachelor of Technology courses in various technical universities.
+Diploma holders are also eligible for part-time entry to the third semester engineering courses i.e. direct entry to second year.
 In Tamil Nadu, the government is revolutionizing its technical education by upgrading its diploma courses with newer schemes (L Scheme and forward) to make it equivalent with UK's HND programs that enables students for direct entry into the fifth semester (third year) of a BE/B.Tech of engineering program.
 Those who have a twelfth grade (Higher Secondary School Certificate) in Physics, Chemistry and Mathematics (PCM) combination, require only to complete two years excluding first year physics, chemistry, mathematics inter science level subjects.